berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 * `tr` replaces one group of characters with those from another group.
 We only need to repalce one character.

-First, we extract the hashes:
+First, we extract the hashes and save them to a file:

 `cat raw_creds.txt | cut -d '!' -f 2 | cut -d '-' -f 3 > hashes.txt `

 ![A17](https://i.imgur.com/2uMnPVO.png)

-Then, extract the users:
+Then, do the same for the users:

 `cat raw_creds.txt | cut -d '<' -f 1 | cut -d ':' -f 2 > users.txt`

 ![A18](https://i.imgur.com/7M7kRiI.png)

-Now we `paste` them together, and use `tr` to change the tab column separators with colons:
+Finally, `paste` them together, and use `tr` to change the tab column separators with colons:

 `paste users.txt hashes.txt | tr '\t' ':' > crackme.txt`